ndierckx/NOVOPlasty/README.md

 NOVOPlasty is a de novo assembler and heteroplasmy/variance caller for short circular genomes.

-**Last updates: 9/09/19 version 3.7**
+**Last updates: 30/10/19 version 3.7.1**
-- Improved heteroplasmy calling
+- Problem with config file in Windows fixed.
 **30/07/19**
 - Improved heteroplasmy calling
 - Resolved several bugs